 Start by picking out a set of full-length base layers, both top, and bottom.
 Base layers help you regulate your body heat while also wicking away sweat as you hike.
 Again, you’ve got the choice of either synthetic fibers or merino wool here, and both come with some tradeoffs.

-Synthetic base layers are typically more affordable, longer-lasting, and easier to maintain than merino wool.
-They also have the unfortunate reputation of absorbing and hanging on to bodily odors though and can get particularly ripe after a long day in the woods.
+Synthetic base layers: Synthetic base layers are typically more affordable, longer-lasting, and easier to maintain than merino wool.
+They also have the unfortunate reputation of absorbing and hanging on to bodily odors, though, and can get particularly ripe after a long day in the woods.
 Many synthetic base layers come with anti-microbial treatments nowadays, which helps with the “funk” problem, but they still don’t perform as well as merino in that regard.

-Merino base layers offer all of the same benefits as synthetic fibers — comfortable, insulating, moisture-wicking — but are naturally bacteria and odor resistant as well.
+Merino base layers: Merino base layers offer all of the same benefits as synthetic fibers — comfortable, insulating, moisture-wicking — but are naturally bacteria and odor resistant as well.
 There’s really nothing quite like a pair of merino leggings to turn any pair of pants into a cozy winter garment, but they’ve got some drawbacks as well.
-Merino layers generally come with a higher price tag and shorter shelf-life than synthetic layers.
-You have to be careful when you wash them and should avoid putting them in a hot dryer as this can degrade or shrink merino layers.
+Merino layers generally come with a higher price tag and shorter shelf life than synthetic layers.
+You have to be careful when you wash them and should avoid putting them in a hot dryer, as this can degrade or shrink merino layers.

 Puffy jackets are lighter weight and pack down much smaller than fleece, which helps keep your overall pack size and weight to a minimum.
 Performance fleece mid-layers are typically a little more rugged, affordable, and easier to maintain, but are bulky and harder to stow when you’re not wearing them.
 As with all your layers, remember to avoid cotton.